-CARBON BORDER ADJUSTMENT MEASURE [NEWLY ADDED]
+CARBON BORDER ADJUSTMENT MEASURE

 The EU operates the EU-ETS (Emission Trading System), the world's largest greenhouse gas emissions trading system.
 When measures to reduce greenhouse gas emissions under such a system are taken within the EU, the issue of so-called carbon leakage can become a problem.
 This entails a situation in which global greenhouse gas emissions are not reduced due to the substitution of domestic products by products imported from overseas that are not subject to such regulations, as well as due to the relocation of production facilities abroad.
-The EU announced the "European Green Deal" in December 2019 with a Carbon Border Adjustment Mechanism (CBAM) to prevent carbon leakage to be proposed in 2021.
-Subsequently, in July 2021, the European Commission published a draft regulation on a CBAM as part of Fit for 55, a package of policies aimed at reducing greenhouse gas emissions by at least 55% from 1990 levels by 2030.
-After negotiations among the European Commission, the European Parliament, and the Council, the final draft was officially approved in April 2023 and became a regulation in May of the same year.
+The EU announced the "European Green Deal" in December 2019 with the Carbon Border Adjustment Mechanism (CBAM) to prevent carbon leakage to be proposed in 2021.
+Subsequently, in July 2021, the European Commission published a draft regulation on the CBAM as part of Fit for 55, a package of policies aimed at reducing greenhouse gas emissions by at least 55% by 2030 compared to 1990 levels.
+After negotiations among the European Commission, the European Parliament, and the Council, the regulation was formally adopted in May 2023.

-The plan is to impose levies on importers of products into the EU in proportion to the embedded carbon emissions of such products by obliging the importers to purchase CBAM certificates.
-The scope of the planned measures covers imports from all countries, with exclusions limited to some countries with systems fully linked to the EU-ETS (i.e., Iceland, Liechtenstein, Norway, and Switzerland), and no developing country exceptions.
+The regulation imposes levies on importers of goods into the EU in proportion to the embedded carbon emissions in such goodts by obliging the importers to purchase CBAM certificates.
+The scope of the planned measures covers imports from all countries, with exclusions limited to a few countries with systems fully linked to the EU-ETS (i.e., Iceland, Liechtenstein, Norway, and Switzerland), and no developing country exceptions.
 The product scope is limited to steel, aluminum, cement, fertilizer, hydrogen, electricity, and some downstream products of steel and aluminum (screws and bolts, etc.), which are energy intensive and are traded intensively.
-However, as described below, it is planned to consider the extension of the product scope based on the information collected through importers' reports during the transition period.
+However, as described below, the EU plans to consider the extension of the product scope based on the information collected through importers' reports during the transition period.